Other scholarships and funding options

 Who is the loan for?

-The Law Loan from is offered exclusively to BPP's full-time Bar Professional Training Course, Graduate Diploma in Law, Legal Practice Course and MA (LPC with Business) students who meet the eligibility criteria, with the exception of students studying only Stage 1 or Stage 2 of the LPC.
+The Law Loan is offered exclusively to BPP's full-time Bar Professional Training Course, Graduate Diploma in Law, Legal Practice Course and MA (LPC with Business) students who meet the eligibility criteria, with the exception of students studying only Stage 1 or Stage 2 of the LPC.

 The loan is also available to students studying the Distance Learning option for the LPC, MA (LPC with Business) and GDL.